bonomani/Mermaid-Viewer/README.md

-Here's a concise and clear **`README.md`** draft for your GitHub project, describing the purpose and features of the Mermaid viewer you've created:

----

 # 🧠 Mermaid Viewer

 This project provides an **interactive, enriched viewer** for [Mermaid](https://mermaid-js.github.io/) diagrams rendered in the browser.
 It supports: